co-cart/co-cart/README.md

 ### Licence

-WooCommerce Cart REST API is licenced under the GPLv3 licence for all open source applications.
+Cart REST API for WooCommerce is licenced under the GPLv3 licence for all open source applications.

 ### Support